sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/monitor-server-resources.md

 sensuctl asset list
 {{< /code >}}

-The response should list the `cpu-checks-plugins` and `nagiosfoundation` dynamic runtime assets:
+The response should list the `check-cpu-usage` and `nagiosfoundation` dynamic runtime assets:

 {{< code shell >}}
         Name                                           URL                                      Hash